-- a.
-Close contact: being within six feet of a COVID-19 case for a cumulative total of 15 minutes or greater in any 24-hour period within or overlapping with the "high-risk exposure period" as defined. - 1) This definition applies regardless of the use of face coverings.

-- 2) Exception: Employees have not had a close contact if they wore a respirator required by the employer and used in compliance with manufacturer's instructions, whenever they were within six feet of the COVID-19 case during the high-risk exposure period. - b.
-COVID-19 Case: an employee, student, or other person who: - 1) Has a positive "COVID-19 test" as defined, - 2) Is subject to COVID-19-related order to isolate issued by a local or state health official, or - 3) Has died due to COVID-19, in the determination of a Ventura County Public Health Department or is included in the COVID-19 statistics of Ventura County. - c.
-COVID-19 Test: a viral test for SARS-CoV-2 that is: - 1) Approved by the United States Food and Drug Administration (FDA) or has an Emergency Use Authorization from the FDA to diagnose current infection with the SARS-CoV-2 virus; and - 2) Administered in accordance with the FDA approval or the FDA Emergency Use Authorization as applicable. - d.
+- b.
+Close contact: being within six feet of a COVID-19 case for a cumulative total of 15 minutes or greater in any 24-hour period within or overlapping with the "high-risk exposure period" as defined. - 1) This definition applies regardless of the use of face coverings. - 2) Exception: Employees have not had a close contact if they wore a respirator required by the Local Educational Agency (LEA) and used in compliance with manufacturer's instructions, whenever they were within six feet of the COVID-19 case during the high-risk exposure period. - c.
+COVID-19 Case: an employee, student, or other person who: - 1) Has a positive "COVID-19 test" as defined, OR - 2) Has a positive COVID-19 diagnosis from a licensed health care provider, OR - 3) Is subject to COVID-19-related order to isolate issued by a local or state health official, OR - 4) Has died due to COVID-19, in the determination of a Ventura County Public Health Department or is included in the COVID-19 statistics of Ventura County. - d.
+COVID-19 Test: a test for SARS-CoV-2 that is: - 1) Cleared, approved, or authorized, including in an Emergency Use Authorization (EUA), by the United States Food and Drug Administration (FDA) to detect current infection with the SARS-CoV-2 virus (e.g., a viral test); - 2) Administered in accordance with the authorized instructions; and - 3) Not both self-administered and self-read unless observed by the LEA or an authorized telehealth proctor. - a) Examples of tests that satisfy this requirement include: - tests with specimens that are processed by a laboratory (including home or onsite collected specimens which are processed either individually or as pooled specimens), - proctored over-the-counter tests, point of care tests, and tests where specimen collection and processing is either done or observed by an LEA. - e.
 Exposed Group: all employees at a work location, working area, or a common area at work, where an employee COVID-19 case was present at any time during the high-risk exposure period.
-A common area at work includes bathrooms, walkways, hallways, aisles, break or eating areas, and waiting areas. - 1) The following exceptions apply: - a) For the purpose of determining the exposed group, a place where persons momentarily pass through while everyone is wearing face coverings, without congregating, is not a work location, working area, or a common area at work. - b) If the COVID-19 case was part of a distinct group of employees who are not present at the worksite at the same time as other employees, for instance a work crew or shift that does not overlap with another work crew or shift, only employees within that distinct group are part of the exposed group. - c) If the COVID-19 case visited a work location, working area, or a common area at work for less than 15 minutes during the high-risk exposure period, and the COVID-19 case was wearing a face covering during the entire visit, other people at the work location, working area, or common area are not part of the exposed group. - 2) An exposed group may include the employees of more than one employer - e.
-Fully Vaccinated: An employee is considered fully vaccinated for COVID-19: two weeks or more after they have received the second dose in a 2-dose vaccination series or two weeks or more after they have received a single-dose vaccine. - f.
-High-Risk Exposure Period: - 1) For COVID-19 cases who develop COVID-19 symptoms: from two days before they first develop symptoms until 10 days after symptoms first appeared, and 24 hours g.
-Outbreak:
+A common area at work includes bathrooms, walkways, hallways, aisles, break or eating areas, and waiting areas. - 1) The following exceptions apply: - a) For the purpose of determining the exposed group, a place where persons momentarily pass through while everyone is wearing face coverings, without congregating, is not a work location, working area, or a common area at work. - b) If the COVID-19 case was part of a distinct group of employees who are not present at the worksite at the same time as other employees, for instance a work crew or shift that does not overlap with another work crew or shift, only employees within that distinct group are part of the exposed group. - c) If the COVID-19 case visited a work location, working area, or a common area at work for less than 15 minutes during the high-risk exposure period, and the COVID-19 case was wearing a face covering during the entire visit, other people at the work location, working area, or common area are not part of the exposed group. - 2) An exposed group may include the employees of more than one employer f.
+Face Covering